Guidelines for Visiting the Library During Elevated Service Levels

 - Please maintain at least a 6-foot distance from others at all times.
 Our staff will maintain a 6-foot distance from you.

-- When the elevator is available, only one person or family will be allowed to use it at a time.
+- Only one person or family will be allowed to use the elevator at a time.

 - Hand sanitizer will be available, and we encourage you to use it.